maxsonBraunLab/callpeaks/README.md

 ## Setup

-Clone this repository, or download the file `call-peaks.py`.
+Clone this repository, or download the file `wget https://github.com/maxsonBraunLab/callpeaks/blob/master/callpeaks.py`.
+Then set up dependencies using conda.

 ```
 # create a conda environment with necessary dependencies